distributed-assertions/distributed-assertions.github.io/docs/dispatch.md

 *Usage*

 This command is the starting point for DAMF trust analysis in **Dispatch**.
-Run `dispatch lookup <formula-cid> <assertion-list> <directory-path>` to get the trust results which are all the possible trust paths that yield this formula, with possibly remaining dependencies.
+Run `dispatch lookup <formula-cid> <assertion-list> <directory-path>` to get all the possible trust paths that lead to this formula.

 `<formula-cid>` is the `cid` of the target *formula object*.